GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has DSCAM-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has DSCAM-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has DSCAM-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has DSCAM-related syndrome, the sibling’s risk of having a child who has DSCAM-related syndrome depends on the sibling’s genes and their parents’ genes.

-As of 2021, researchers had described fewer than 10 people in the world with autism or neurodevelopmental disorders and changes in the DSCAM gene.
+As of 2024, 6 people with DSCAM-related syndrome have been identified in a medical clinic.
 The first case of this condition was described in 2014.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Do people who have de novo changes in the DSCAM look different?